-Everyone talks about data insights.
+Everyone talks about having an actionable data insights strategy.
 Heck, I talk about it on every post and in every tweet.
 But what most people don’t talk about is how to use data insights to inform a program or campaign.
 Sometimes by analyzing data, you can provide whitespace to a client and show extreme business value.

 I don’t know how many times I have heard “data-driven storytelling” and I’m just as guilty as the next person of using it more than I should.